aaryac33/Predominance-diagrams-for-the-Ni-S-O/README.md

 K4= 1/(pO2)^2
 log K4= -2log(pO2)
-Here also we see that it’s independent of pSO2, hence a vertical line in the Ni S O system.
+We also see that it’s independent of pSO2, hence a vertical line in the Ni S O system.

 For the line DH, NiSO4 and NiO are in equilibrium 2NiO(c) + 2SO2(g) = NiSO4(c) + O2(g)